OrangeJellyfishCHEN/PoolBall3/CodeBase/readme.txt

 - Press A to set difficult level to easy (default level is easy/can change default level by args)
 - Press B to set difficult level to normal
 - Press C to set difficult level to hard
+- after win you can do switching difficulty level hard level initial grade is 1 because the config put one ball into the pocket when parse file.

 # Timer
 - When win the timer will disappear

+# Undo
+- after winning game u cannot do undo
+- 可以撤回每次发球+cheat